stampa serigrafica

 1. Serigrafia is cheapest for big orders on cotton.

-2. Heat Transfer is best for piccoli lotti and mixed materials.
+2. Trasferimento di calore is best for piccoli lotti and mixed materials.

-3. Sublimation wins for photo prints on polyester.
+3. Sublimazione wins for photo prints on polyester.

 Use this guide to avoid costly mistakes and pick the best method for your project!